jetbrains-academy/scala-tutorial/Definitions and Evaluation/Multiple Parameters/task.md

 ## Val vs Def

-The right hand side of a `def` definition is evaluated on each use.
+The right-hand side of a `def` definition is evaluated on each use.

-The right hand side of a `val` definition is evaluated at the point of the definition itself.
+The right-hand side of a `val` definition is evaluated at the point of the definition itself.
 Afterwards, the name refers to the value.

     val x = 2